lingrino/go-fault/README.md

 This package is useful for safely testing failure scenarios in go services that can make use of `net/http` handlers/middleware.

 One common failure scenario that we cannot perfectly simulate is dropped requests.
-The `RejectInjector` will always return immiediately to the user, but in many cases requests can be dropped without ever sending a response.
-The best way to simulate this scenario using the fault packge is to chain a `SlowInjector` with a very long wait time in front of an eventual `RejectInjector`.
+The `RejectInjector` will always return immediately to the user, but in many cases requests can be dropped without ever sending a response.
+The best way to simulate this scenario using the fault package is to chain a `SlowInjector` with a very long wait time in front of an eventual `RejectInjector`.

 ## Status